whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-09-Rocksbox-Subscription-Box-February-2016-Review-Coupon.md

 <figcaption>Second Look at Unboxing</figcaption>
 <br>

-<p>They always include a personalized note which is very much appreciated!</p>
+<p>They always include a personalized note with your name on it.
+Inside of this note is a list of items you received in this box and a note from your stylist as to why she chose these items for you.</p>

 <br>